CMihai99/fyndro/Documentation/maintainer/PullRequests.md

 ```

 This is asking git to compare the difference from the 'comp-misc-1.9.2' tag location, to the head
-of the `main` branch (which in my case points to the last location in Michael's tree that I diverged from).
+of the `main` branch (which in my case points to the last location in Mihai's tree that I diverged from).

 If the comp-misc-1.9.2 tag is not present in the repository that I am asking to be pulled from,
 git will complain saying it is not there, a handy way to remember to actually push it to a public location.